 - hearing tests

 You might have your first scan about 3 to 6 months after radiotherapy or chemoradiotherapy.

-Your doctor might also take blood to check whether your treatment has affected your pituitary gland.
+You might also have blood tests to check whether your treatment has affected your pituitary gland.
 Your pituitary gland is in your brain and controls many functions of the body by producing chemical messengers (hormones).